-We designed the Problem Framing framework as a response to being in sprints where the problem wasn’t clearly defined or even existed; the challenges were too broad or too narrow to be worth the investment or the sprint team was missing the expertise to solve the problem.
-We learned that defining the scope of a sprint poorly or skipping the success criteria all together leads the sprint team towards making the wrong decisions, solve a problem not worth solving, and ultimately drives poor results.
+We designed the Problem Framing framework as a response to being in traditional Design Sprints where the problem wasn’t clearly defined or even existed; the challenges were too broad or too narrow to be worth the investment or the sprint team was missing the expertise to solve the problem.
+We learned that defining the scope of a sprint poorly or skipping the success criteria altogether leads the sprint team towards making the wrong decisions, solve a problem not worth solving, and ultimately drives poor results.

-Problem Framing is half to a full-day workshop that involves a team of decision-makers, typically executive level (including the eventual nominated Design Sprint “Decider”).
-They must have a direct interest in the sprint challenge and also, the power to kill the project.
+Problem Framing is a 1-1,5-day workshop that involves a team of seven-eight decision-makers, typically executive level.
+They must have a direct interest in the sprint challenge and also, the power to kill or move the project forward.

 Stakeholders link the design sprint challenge to overarching business goals/metrics and align on the core strategy to follow.